-Converting to 5 ECTS, the overall course content is a mix of guiding theory and semi-practical tasks.
+What, when, and where?Converting to 5 ECTS, the overall course content is a mix of guiding theory and semi-practical tasks.
 It is designed to upgrade your water management skills and to provide you with substantial knowledge of water resource management, water distribution and wastewater handling including resource recovery.

-The course will run from 16 - 28 August, 2020.
+The course will run from 15 - 27 August, 2021.

 The ideas behind: No more "business as usual"

-By combining UN SDG #6: “Clean water and sanitation for all” and #4: “Quality Education”, we aim at a more sustainable water infrastructure, both in terms of the water circle through society, but also in terms of the energy circle, and how to efficiently use our available resources.
-The cleaned water should be put back into the ground by establishing constructed wetlands, and energy should come from the wastewater treatment plant.
+By combining UN SDG #6: “Clean water and sanitation for all” and #4: “Quality Education”, we aim at a more sustainable water infrastructure; both in terms of the water circle through society, but also in terms of the energy circle and how to efficiently use our available resources.
+Cleaned water should be put back into the ground by establishing constructed wetlands, and energy should come from the wastewater treatment plant.
 The International Energy Agency has calculated that 30–50% of a municipality’s energy bill comes from water- and wastewater handling.
 With today's technology, it is possible to turn the treatment plant into a net energy provider, also supplying the water distribution - and as a side effect, the municipality can save up to 40% on the energy bill.

 Where do I sign up?

 Learn more about water